nschucky/nschucky.github.io/_posts/2021-04-20-swiftui-tabbar-with-uiviewcontroller.md

 ---
 layout: post
-title: How to use UIViewController with SwiftUI Custom TabBar
+title: How to use UIViewController with a SwiftUI Custom TabBar
 subtitle: Each post also has a subtitle, but i couldn't think of one
 tags: [ios, swiftui, swift, uikit]
 comments: true
 ---

-After procrastinating for 5 years, here's my first blog post where I'll be covering how to:
+It's 4/20 4:20 PM in California and after procrastinating for 5 years, here's my first blog post where I'll be covering how to:

 - Set a SwiftUI View as the AppCoordinator's `rootViewController`  with **UIHostingController**.
 - Use a Custom SwiftUI TabBar with **UIViewController** as child.
 - Avoid reloading **UIViewController** when switching tabs.

 *Disclaimer*
-> Before starting to sync files, you must link an account in the **Synchronize** sub-menu.
+> This post is dedicated to all Tesla owners in California who doesn’t have a custom license plate, you’re the resistance in our doomed civilization!

 ## Set a SwiftUI View as your AppCoordinator root